OfficeDev/Microsoft-Teams-Samples/samples/bot-tab-conversations/csharp/README.md

 createdDate: "13-05-2022 15:00:00"
 ---

-# Pro-active Tab Conversations - Support Department
+# Proactive Tab Conversations
-Using a bot to create a new conversation every time a support inquiry is filed.
+The proof of concept demonstrates how to use a bot to proactively create a new conversation each time a support inquiry is filed.
 The inquiry will be viewable in a tab, and the conversation can continue using conversational tabs.
+This concept can be extended to additional scenarios including proactively creating conversations on a patient, opportunity, incident, etc.

+Please see the [Code Tours](#code-tours) section for in-depth explanation of the sample.

 ## Included Features
 * Conversational tabs/Sub-entity conversations